CVESD Report

 hat year and

-practiced as a trial lawyer for
+practiced as a trial lawyer for that

-that firm (and its successors,
+firm (and its successors, now

-now DLA Piper Rudnik Gray
+DLA Piper Rudnik Gray Cary) for

-Cary) for nearly 27 years,
+nearly 27 years, specializing in

-liability, securities and
+products liability, securities and

 commercial litigation.